On My Way

 WTAF?

-I really didn’t change how I eat; and my trainer at the gym said it’s because I’m building muscle.
+I really didn’t change how I eat (that’s not entirely true); and my trainer at the gym said it’s because I’m building muscle.
 But, seriously?
 Do you know how bad that makes me feel?

 It was a horror.
 I don’t care about building muscle.
 I want to lose the extra pounds.